Lead for Diversity

 - Develop and implement diversity and iinclusion Aciton Plans designed to positively impact the climates in their schools and communities

 10th and 11th-grade high school students that have demonstrated leadership and have the potential to influence change on their campus.
 Each school team must have an adult advisor/teacher that will support the implementation of their Action Plans and attend Volunteer Day.
 Students are eligible to earn up to 40 coummunity service hours with the completion of thier Action Plans.

-Returning Saff to submit your application click here.
+Returning LFD Saff to submit your application click here.

-$2,500 for a delegation of up to four students. $500 non-refundable registration fee required.
+$2,500 for a delegation of up to four students.
+The cost includes transportation, ,lodging, meals, and program materials for the week-long summer institute. $500 non-refundable registration fee required.
 Limited school scholarships available.